Khachverats, also known as Surb Khach or the Holy Cross Feast, is one of the most important and solemn celebrations of the Armenian Apostolic Church.

 The day after Khachverats is dedicated to remembering the deceased.

 Families visit cemeteries, bring food, and honor loved ones.
-This tradition connects celebration with reflection, reminding people of continuity between generations.
+This tradition connects celebration with reflection, reminding people of the continuity between generations.

 Symbolism of the Cross

-• vertical line — connection between heaven and earth
+- vertical line — connection between heaven and earth

-• horizontal line — unity of humanity
+- horizontal line — unity of humanity

-• center — the presence of divine love
+- center — the presence of divine love

-The Cross represents a powerful paradox:
+The Cross represents a powerful spiritual paradox:

-• death becomes life
+- death becomes life

-• suffering becomes strength
+- suffering becomes strength

-• loss becomes victory
+- loss becomes victory

 Khachverats in Modern Armenia